Spell My Name: Background

 As with her previous two albums, Braxton assumed more control, again taking a greater hand in writing the material, while also producing some of the records herself.
 While 85 per cent of Spell My Name was completed before the rise of the COVID-19 pandemic, the singer was forced to complete several songs in the closet.
 When asked about what was it like working during quarantine, she elaborated: "It wasn't that difficult for me because most of my album was done.
 It was just about putting it together, deciding the sequence, the order, mixing and mastering."
 Braxton would select songs in her car, listening to them while driving around, a process she described as "the best thing because you can hear the songs on the radio and then play your songs right after hear how it sounds."

 The album was named after the same-titled album track which is about an older woman being with a younger guy.
 According to Braxton, it acknowledges her legendary status: "I have been in the music business a long time.
 So I think it’s OK for me to be confident in myself and the album title refers to that, like ‘Spell my name, I’m Toni Braxton — T.O.N.I B.R.A.X.T.O.N’ [...]
 I've been in this business for a long time and I've been blessed, so, put some respect on my name a little bit [...]
 I just thought it was a cool title to be honest."

 Singles

-"Do It" was released as the album's first single on April 6, 2020, also serving as Braxton's debut with Island Records.
-It peaked at number 1 on the US Adult R&B Songs chart.
-On June 26, 2020, Island released a remix version of "Do It" featuring additional vocals and new production from Elliott.
+"Do It" was released by Island Records as the album's first single on April 6, 2020, also serving as Braxton's debut with the label.
+It peaked at number one on the US Billboard Adult R&B Songs chart, becoming Braxton's tenth topper on the chart.
+On June 26, 2020, Island released a Missy Elliott-produced remix version of "Do It" featuring additional vocals from Elliott.
 On May 15, 2020, Dave Audé's remix of second single "Dance" was released.
-The album version of the track was released on July 31, 2020, with the accompanying music video being released on August 5, 2020.
-In support of the album, "Gotta Move On" featuring singer H.E.R. was released to Braxton's YouTube account on August 24, 2020.
-It peaked at number 1 on the US Adult R&B Songs chart.
+The album version of the track, produced by Braxton and Antonio Dixon, was released on July 31, 2020, with the accompanying music video being released on August 5, 2020.
+In further support of Spell My Name, "Gotta Move On" featuring singer H.E.R. was released to Braxton's YouTube account on August 24, 2020.
+Released as the album's third and final single, the song peaked at number one on the US Adult R&B Songs chart in February 2021, tying Braxton with Alicia Keys for the most champs since the Adult R&B Airplay list began in 1993.